narmstro2020/03_Software_Development_25-26/03_Conditional Logic/01_If Statements and Logic/Assignment/Assignment.md

-# Assignment 2: Student Information System
+# Assignment: Student Information System

 ## Objective
 Create a Java program that processes student information and determines eligibility for various academic programs and services based on multiple criteria.